Information for Prospective research graduate Students

 current OPPORTUNITIES in My Lab

-I welcome queries from prospective graduate students with their own ideas for funding Masters or PhD projects that are related to any of my research interests.
-Subject to funding, I currently am planning to bring on one to two students (masters or PhD) in the Fall of 2019 (or potentially Spring of 2019) focusing on the following topics:
+I welcome queries from prospective graduate students at any time with their own ideas for funding Masters or PhD projects that are related to any of my research interests.
+I have just accepted two new graduate students starting Spring 2021.
+Subject to pending funding proposals, I may bring on one additional student.
+When I have funded graduate positions, I tend to advertise them here (none at this time).
+Our department is offering two JEDI fellowships for a Fall 2021 start (see below):